 Ira J. Gonzalez is a Shareholder in the firm's Products Liability & Toxic Torts group located at our Miami Office.

-Ira's practice focuses primarily in local government law and in civil and commercial litigation in the areas of Product Liability, Real Estate/Construction, and Medical Malpractice.
+Ira's practice focuses primarily in administrative/local government law and in civil and commercial litigation in the areas of Real Estate/Construction, Land Use, Product Liability, Transportation, Premise Liability and Medical Malpractice.
 His experience includes advising public entities in addressing FOIA requests and compliance with state sunshine and open government laws.
+In April 2019, Ira was appointed to serve as Special Master for the Village of Palmetto Bay for a two year term.
 Additionally, participating in all aspects of litigation on both insurer-driven and insured-directed legal matters defending companies in a wide variety of tort claims including tobacco products, motor vehicles and sporting goods, particularly by preparing legal pleadings, developing discovery strategies, conducting fact witness interviews and depositions, arguing dispositive motions, and preparing for trial.
 Ira has also represented corporate, real estate and construction clients in matters involving construction defect claims, UCC claims and disputes between property owners, contractors, tenants and design professionals.
 Ira has served as counsel for a large non-profit, academic, healthcare system in medical malpractice litigation and medical review panel hearings, including successfully arguing dispositive motions on behalf of the hospital and its medical professionals.

 Prior to practicing law, Ira served in a number of roles in Miami government, including assistant policy coordinator for the Mayor and chief of operations for code enforcement, in which he represented city interests at solid waste and code enforcement hearings.
 He was also a law clerk for the Office of the City Attorney, in which he analyzed zoning laws, local code applicability, lien foreclosure and federal/state preemption issues.
 As chief of operations for code enforcement, he directed zoning ordinance enforcement, public works enforcement and city code enforcement activities, monitored the activities of over 50 employees, and assisted the director in administering a $3 million budget.